-This convict-built, heritage-listed building dates from 1841.
+This convict-built, heritage-listed church dates from 1841.
 Formerly an Anglican church, Holy Trinity is now owned by the Greek Orthodox Church.
-Designed in the Gothic Revival style by convict architect James Blackburn, Holy Trinity is regarded as Hobart’s most prominent colonial structure.
+Designed in the Gothic Revival style by convict architect James Blackburn, Holy Trinity is regarded as Hobart’s most prominent Colonial building.

 Address: 50 Warwick Street, Hobart

 Open: 10 am - 4 pm Saturday 10 November 2018.
 NO BOOKINGS REQUIRED

 Highlights: Bell tower, regarded by many as the Gothic masterpiece of James Blackburn, housing the oldest bells made for an Australian Church.

 Tours: 10 am, 11 am, 12 pm, 1 pm, 2 pm and 3 pm (30 mins).
 NO BOOKINGS REQUIRED - JUST TURN UP!

 Building specs: Year Built: Foundation stone laid in 1841 by Sir John Franklin, Church built in 1846 with bell tower added six months after the main building.